spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ### Create User Data

-Once the **.arg** file is ready, the next step is to create an [**user-data**](../../clusters/edge/edgeforge-workflow/prepare-user-data.md) file, which allow you to provide customized configuration to the Edge Installer ISO.
+Once the **.arg** file is ready, the next step is to create an [**user-data**](../../clusters/edge/edgeforge-workflow/prepare-user-data.md) file, which allows you to provide customized configuration to the Edge Installer ISO.
 In this tutorial, the file will be used to embed the Palette registration token, Palette endpoint, and Edge host login information into the Edge Installer ISO.
 The login credentials allow you to SSH into your Edge host.

 Export your Palette registration token.